nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

-* 3a.
+* 2b.
 The given format is invalid.

-    * 3a1.
+    * 2b1.
 ContactCS requests the user to provide the correct format and shows the valid command format
-    * 3a2.
+    * 2b2.
 User enters new input
-    * Steps 3a1 - 3a2 are repeated until the format of the entered input is correct
+    * Steps 2b1 - 2b2 are repeated until the format of the entered input is correct

       Use case resumes from step 3.

-**Use case: Redo actions**
+**Use case: UC11 Redo actions**

 **MSS**

-1. User performs an action in ContactCS
+1. User performs an [undo (UC10)](#uc10) action
-2. User requests to undo the last action
-3. ContactCS reverts to the state before the last action
-4. User requests a redo
+2. User requests a redo
-5. ContactCS reapplies the last undone action
+3. ContactCS reapplies the last undone action

     Use case ends.